nuthanc/faang/approach.md

 ### Walls and Gates

-* Sequentially traverse and upon encountering Gates, BFS and DFS and update the empty rooms
+* Sequentially traverse and upon encountering Gates, BFS or DFS and update the empty rooms if the value is smaller than what is already present

 ### BFS Graph traversal